8 Types of Hawks in Kentucky

 The Northern Goshawk’s presence in Kentucky is increasing, with sightings becoming more common in recent years.

-The Northern Goshawk, also known as the “Goshawk in North America, ” is one of Kentucky’s largest types of hawks.
+The Northern Goshawk, also known as the “Goshawk in North America, ” is one of Kentucky’s largest hawk species.

 It has a relatively large body with broad wings that can reach lengths anywhere from 21 to 25 inches (53–64 cm).

-As for its coloration, it mostly has dark grayish-brown feathers around its chest, belly, back, and face.
+Its coloration consists mostly of dark grayish-brown feathers around its chest, belly, back, and face.

 Its crown is usually lighter than other areas but retains some brown patches, while its bright yellow eyes make it stand out from other hawks.

-The Northern Goshawk hunts by flying low over forests or fields, looking for squirrels or small birds that make up most of their diet.
+The northern goshawk hunts by flying low over forests or fields, looking for squirrels or small birds, which make up most of its diet.

-The Hawk will typically take off from a perch and then quickly swoop down when it spots an animal below and catch it before taking off again.
+The Hawk will typically take off from a perch, quickly swoop down when it spots an animal below, and catch it before taking off again.

-It can occasionally be seen hovering like Kestrels above open areas looking for prey before abruptly folding and diving towards them to catch them off guard.
+It can occasionally be seen hovering like Kestrels above open areas, looking for prey before abruptly folding and diving towards it to catch it off guard.

 They also have been known to dive into the water after ducks if they happen to get too close!